The Snowman and the Snowdog: Production

-The 24-minute film, which took nearly two years to complete, cost £2 million to produce and, like the original movie, was created from over 200,000 hand drawn images.
+The 24-minute film, which took nearly two years to complete, cost £2 million to produce and, like the original movie, was created from over 200,000 hand-drawn images.
 While the film was primarily hand drawn, CGI was used to add digital falling snow and lighting effects.
 The film was tentatively called The Snowman 2 before the final name was revealed.

-The composer Howard Blake, who composed the soundtrack to the original 1982 film, was one of the few crew members not asked to return and after expressing an interest in returning was asked to "send a demo", which he refused, citing the success of the original orchestral production score.
+The composer Howard Blake, who composed the soundtrack to the original 1982 film, was one of the few crew members not asked to return, and after expressing an interest in returning was asked to "send a demo", which he refused, citing the success of the original orchestral production score.
 The film instead features the songs "Light the Night" (flying to the North Pole scenes) and "Hometown (Flying Home)" (returning home scenes) by Razorlight drummer Andy Burrows, plus incidental music by Ilan Eshkeri.

-Reluctant to have the original The Snowman produced into a short film, Raymond Briggs was quoted to have said that "it took a lot of persuasion to allow the sequel to be made."
+Reluctant to have the original The Snowman produced into a short film, Raymond Briggs was quoted as saying that "it took a lot of persuasion to allow the sequel to be made."
 Although Briggs was not himself responsible for the story of the new animation, the sequel could not have taken place without his permission as he owns the rights to the original characters and premise.

 On 29 March 2012, Aardman Animations' distribution arm acquired the worldwide distribution rights to the short film, alongside North American and Japanese home media rights.